iboyko21/frontend-application-design/chapter4/README.md

 to help think through and resolve the issues.

-React includes a very sophisticated layer called the Fabric that is responsible for determing what parts of the DOM to rerender and when.
-The Fabric is tightily integrated with several `hooks`, and together these give the developer fine grained control over what triggers a rerender of the application.
+React includes a very sophisticated layer called the Fabric that is responsible for determing what parts of the DOM to render and when.
+The Fabric is tightily integrated with several `hooks`, and together these give the developer fine grained control over what triggers a re-render of the application.

 Part 2 explores building an application in React and presents